 Route: Tâmega Valley

-1973 - Unveiling of sections of mural painting in the Church of Saint Nicholas;
+1976 - Discovery of the mural painting of Saint Isidore;

-2010 - Integration of the Church of Saint Nicholas of Canaveses in the Route of the Romanesque;
+2010 - Integration of the Church of Saint Isidore of Canaveses in the Route of the Romanesque;

 Monument not accessible to visitors with reduced mobility.

 +351 255 810 706

 +351 918 116 488